OGRECave/evolution/OEP-02-SPIRV_Support.md

 ## Impact on existing code, compatibility

 This is purely a new feature, so exiting code should not be affected.
-Some changes to the GLES2/ GL3Plus RenderSystems have to be made so they can load precompiled low-level shaders.
+Some changes to the GL3Plus RenderSystem have to be made so they can load precompiled low-level shaders.
-However we already have a boilerplate for this in the legacy GL RenderSystem as this is how the first ARB shader programs worked.
+However we already have a boilerplate for this in the legacy GL RenderSystem as this is how the first ARB shader programs worked. **DONE**

 The Plugin will need to build glslang which is a beast.
 However this will only affect the Plugin build and it is fine when it only works on Linux at first, where the build is more tractable.

+Finally, the RTSS must be extended to support the SPIRV GLSL flavour, mainly introducing explicit uniform and attribute locations.

 ## Possible alternatives